MarjanMagharehi/Bookmarks-Manager/README.md

   `CREATE TABLE bookmarks (id SERIAL PRIMARY KEY, url VARCHAR(60))`
     - this is also documented in the migrations folder, within the database(db) folder.
 Used \dt to view the database in terminal to make sure the table had been made

+Changed the bookmarks.rb file to connect to the database in my computer - using pg.
+Here, we can update the database, while loading the webpage at the same time, and not having to kill the webpage and reload. (here we added http://twitter.com)

+I set up another database called bookmark_manager_test - aka the test database (to connect with the test files).